Preserving Spectral Structure and Statistics in Diffusion Models: Introduction

+\textbf{Related work.} Foundational diffusion frameworks, such as Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising} and score-based generative models \cite{DBLP:conf/iclr/0011SKKEP21} rely on a forward process that gradually corrupts data with isotropic Gaussian noise, followed by a learned backward process that iteratively denoises the data distribution into a generated image.
+Despite achieving remarkable success in image synthesis, these models often suffer from significant computational overhead, which limits their scalability to image generation of higher resolutions.

-\textbf{Related works.} Many studies have examined diffusion processes in the frequency space~\citep{DBLP:journals/corr/abs-2209-14125, DBLP:conf/icml/CrabbeHSS24, DBLP:journals/corr/abs-2410-02667}.
-These analysis consistently show that the forward noising schedule governs how different frequency components are activated and interact throughout the diffusion process~\citep{10.5555/3540261.3541921, DBLP:conf/cvpr/YangZFW23, DBLP:conf/nips/WilliamsCDS24}.
-Recent efforts have begun to address this gap from complementary angles. \citet{DBLP:journals/corr/abs-2502-10236} investigate how shaping the inductive bias of the forward process in the frequency domain can better match the spectral statistics of natural data.
-EqualSNR~\citep{DBLP:journals/corr/abs-2505-11278} identifies that standard diffusion models corrupt different frequency bands at uneven rates, and proposes balancing the signal-to-noise ratio so that all frequencies receive more uniform treatment during diffusion.
+Recent efforts have begun to examine diffusion processes in spectral space~\citep{DBLP:journals/corr/abs-2209-14125, DBLP:conf/icml/CrabbeHSS24, DBLP:journals/corr/abs-2410-02667}, consistently showing that the forward noising schedule governs how spectral components interact and evolve.
+Recent work~\cite{DBLP:journals/corr/abs-2502-10236} has investigated how shaping the forward process in the spectral space can better align with image statistics.
+EqualSNR~\cite{DBLP:journals/corr/abs-2505-11278} observes that standard diffusion models corrupt different frequency bands at non-uniform rates and proposes balancing signal-to-noise ratio across frequencies for more uniform treatment during diffusion.

+Further work has moved away from the white noise assumption by exploring structured data corruption methods to preserve image structure.
+One direction involves heat dissipation~\cite{DBLP:conf/iclr/RissanenHS23}, where the model is trained by stochastically reversing the heat equation to explicitly incorporate the multi-scale inductive biases of natural images.
+Another direction~\cite{DBLP:conf/nips/BansalBCLKHGGG23} uses completely deterministic destruction of images (e.g., blur, noise, mask and snow).
+However, these approaches typically lack the theoretical grounding to leverage the natural structure inherent in data.
+In contrast, PreSS maintains a principled connection between the noise distribution and the power-law structure of spectral components, offering both theoretical justification and empirical benefits.